 What about the 2027 NRIC change?

-From 1 January 2027, businesses in Singapore can’t use NRIC numbers — in full or partial form — as a means of authenticating a user.
-If your current login page asks for NRIC + date of birth, you have until the end of 2026 to switch to a compliant alternative.
-Singpass is the expected replacement.
-We have a dedicated migration path for businesses still on NRIC-based authentication; we’ll publish a follow-up guide covering this in detail.
+From 1 January 2027, the PDPC prohibits Singapore businesses from using NRIC numbers — in full or partial form — as a means of authenticating a user online.
+If your current login page asks for NRIC plus date of birth, you have until 31 December 2026 to switch to a compliant alternative.
+Singpass is the standard replacement the PDPC itself points to.
+The full rule, the migration paths, and a realistic week-by-week timeline are covered in our dedicated 2027 NRIC deadline guide.

 The short version

-For most Singapore businesses, adding Singpass is about ten days of our time and a few hours of yours.
-You get verified customer data flowing into the tools you already use, paperwork disappears, and you’re ready for the 2027 authentication changes.
+Adding Singpass is about ten working days of our time and a few hours of yours.
+Verified customer data lands in the tools you already use, paperwork disappears, and you’re ready for the 2027 authentication changes before they bite.
+If MyInfo and the difference between Singpass authentication and verified data is still fuzzy, our Singpass vs MyInfo guide is the cleanest place to start.